 Almost all of the characters in Criminal Minds have gone through this:

 Aaron "Hotch" Hotchner was at first an intense stoic who, on the outside, was cold and distant but, underneath, was extremely empathetic, doing all he could for others (and then some) with an occasional sense of humour.
 Now, only the cold stoic remains.
+(Although this was less a case of Flanderization and more a result of the trauma conga line the character went through).

 Emily Prentiss was introduced as an awkward, nerdy agent who was driven by ambition and an unparalleled work ethic.
 By later seasons, her personality really depended on the writer, though she was predominately cold.